billybot21/scratchnitro.github.io/README.md

 There is no download page because Scratch Nitro is incomplete.

+## News
+### 8/5/2021
+- The website has a new favicon!
+- The website has a new 1.4 blocks plugin!

 ## Fun facts:

 Scratch Nitro has it's own forums!
 It can be found here: [https://scratchnitro.proboards.com/](https://scratchnitro.proboards.com/)